 The % of Standard 2 learners achieving the national benchmark on reading with comprehension (targets to be defined)

+What about math benchmarks?

 Strategies

 Teacher Profiles: Conduct a survey of teacher competencies to inform/update the teacher development strategy and develop a unique teacher policy, harmonize pre-service and in-service teacher training and qualifications through a teacher education curriculum framework that is consistent with the curricula, enhancing proficiency in priority areas and covering the needs of preprimary teachers.